cadesalaberry/python-test-chambers/test_chamber_03/FEEDBACK.md

 Point is not JSON serialable
 url() is deprecated in 3.1
-django is now in version 3.1.7, far from the 2.0.5
+django is now in version 3.1.7, far from the 2.0.5 why get rid of the POST single element ?
+I moved it to POST assets/new just in case